slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'He who fails to plan is planning to fail.' -- Winston Churchill*

-You can’t predict.
-You can prepare.

-> *'The movie might be good or bad but in the end we'll finish eating pizza.'*

 > *'Hope is not a strategy.' -- Vince Lombardi*

-> *'You have choices.
-Choices are experiments.'*
+> *'The movie might be good or bad but in the end we'll finish eating pizza.' -- unknown*

 ### How to plan?

 Start with a [vision](#on-creativity-vision-and-ideas).
 Then look for actionable steps.
-Choose the plan with more options.
-The one that lets you change plan.

 > *'Vision is the art of seeing what is invisible to others.' -- Johnathan Swift*